innerr/ticat/README.md

 ### Share our flows

 Each flow is a small file, move it to a local dir, then push it to git server.

-Then the repo address with friends then they can use it in **ticat**.
+Share the repo address with friends, then they can use it in **ticat**.

-Don't forget to write the help string and add some tags to it, so other users can tell what it's use for.
+It's nice to write help string and add some tags to it, in that other users can tell what it's use for.

-For more details, checkout the "Module developing zone" bellow.
+For more details, checkout the "Module developing zone" below.

 Writing new modules also easy and quick, it only take some minutes to wrap a existing tool into a **ticat** module.